-For the upcoming Timewalking event, you won’t have to worry.
+For this week’s Timewalking event, you won’t have to worry.
 Blizzard has selected five well-designed and entertaining dungeons from Wrath‘s launch lineup, and the Oculus is nowhere in sight.
-Here’s a review of what they meant to players back in Wrath and some tips for running them again this weekend.
+Here’s a review of what they meant to players back in Wrath and some tips for running them again.

 The concept: A confluence of arcane ley lines created by Malygos to deny magic to Azeroth’s mortal races

 If you chose to start your Wrath adventure in Borean Tundra, the Nexus was the first dungeon that questgivers sent you to conquer.
 The dungeon is varied and visually stunning, with ice caves, frosted forests, and magic-infused stone.

 The Nexus has an open layout: you can kill the bosses in pretty much any order.
 Unique among WoW‘s dungeons to date, you could approach the final boss Keristrasza almost immediately.
 However, she can only be freed from the ice and engaged once the other bosses are dead.

 The Nexus is a stark contrast to the “loot hallway” layout of most modern dungeons.
 Navigating it sometimes caused problems, such as taking the shortcut from Ormorok’s room back to Keristraza’s area.
 If a hunter or warlock didn’t dismiss their pet before jumping down, their beast or demon friend ended up pulling all the trash that was skipped and bringing it to the party — sometimes in the middle of the last boss encounter if the group was moving fast.